 The Women’s Hour has been optioned by Steven Spielberg’s Amblin Television, with former Secretary of State Hillary Clinton to Executive Produce.
 "I am thrilled to be working with Elaine, Steven and everyone at Amblin Television on bringing this important project to audiences everywhere,” Clinton said to The Hollywood Reporter.

-Indiana’s Lieutenant Governor Suzanne Crouch will also make remarks at Votes for Women: 1920 – 2020.
+Indiana’s Lieutenant Governor Suzanne Crouch also made remarks at Votes for Women: 1920 – 2020.
 Lt.
 Gov. Crouch serves as Chair of the Indiana Women’s Suffrage Centennial Commission.

-This event is made possible through generous support from its donors: the Women’s Hospital (Deaconess), University of Evansville, the Evansville Vanderburgh Public Library, Scripps Howard, and members of the League of Women Voters of Southwestern Indiana, Farmer Scott Ozete Robinson & Schmitt, LLP and Garrett Printing & Graphics, Inc.
+This event was made possible through generous support from its donors: the Women’s Hospital (Deaconess), University of Evansville, the Evansville Vanderburgh Public Library, Scripps Howard, members of the League of Women Voters of Southwestern Indiana, Farmer Scott Ozete Robinson & Schmitt, LLP and Garrett Printing & Graphics, Inc.